Easy Southern Fried Chicken Recipe

-Years ago, I spotted a recipe for an “easier” fried chicken in Cook’s Illustrated.
-Fried chicken was always one of those daunting recipes as it’s typically deep fried and creates a huge greasy mess!
+- Fried chicken was always one of those daunting recipes as it’s typically deep-fried and creates a huge greasy mess, but this pan-frying then baking method is so much easier.

-This easy southern fried chicken is shallow fried, eliminating the big vat of oil and quite a bit of the mess.
-I use a splatter screen over my frying pan to also help contain any flying grease!
+- This southern fried chicken is shallow fried, eliminating the big vat of oil and quite a bit of the mess.
+I use a (affiliate link) splatter screen over my frying pan to also help contain any flying grease!
 The chicken is fried just long enough to get some lovely golden color on the crust, before being fully cooked on a rack in the oven.

-- The chicken pieces were fried in only about an inch and a half of oil, thus avoiding a massive amount of oil to deal with afterward.
-Always a bonus.
+- Fry your chicken in about an inch and a half of oil and avoid having to deal with a massive amount of oil afterward.
+That’s a huge bonus!

 The crust was crispy and flavorful and the meat was moist and tender.
 This was PERFECT buttermilk fried chicken!
 I could not stop sampling bits of the delectable crust.
 I’d call this a home run dinner!!!